Sarah Churchill, Duchess of Marlborough, Favorite of Queen Anne of Great Britain

 Sarah was further angered when Abigail moved into rooms at Kensington Palace that Sarah considered her own although she rarely used them.
 The fondness Queen Anne showed for Abigail and the refusal to dismiss her so angered Sarah that she implied without evidence that a sexual affair was taking place between the two women.
 When Queen Anne’s husband Prince George died in 1708, Sarah was the only one who refused to wear suitable mourning clothes.
 In October 1709, Queen Anne wrote to Sarah’s husband asking that his wife “leave off teasing & tormenting me & behave herself with the decency she ought both to her friend and Queen”.

 On April 6, 1710, Queen Anne and Sarah saw each other for the last time.
 Sarah asked Anne why their friendship was at an end.
 Anne kept repeating “I shall make no answer to anything you say” and “You may put it in writing”.
-After Sarah told her husband what had happened John realized that Anne intended to dismiss both of them.
-He begged Anne to let them keep their positions for nine months until his military campaign was over.
-Queen Anne told him that her honor required that Sarah resign immediately.
+After Sarah told her husband what had happened, John realized Anne intended to dismiss them both.
+He begged Anne to let them keep their positions for nine months until his military campaign ended.
+Queen Anne told him that her honor required Sarah to resign immediately.
 In January 1711, Sarah lost her positions of Mistress of the Robes and Groom of the Stole and was replaced by Elizabeth Seymour, Duchess of Somerset.
 In December 1711, John Churchill, 1st Duke of Marlborough was dismissed as Captain-General of the British Army.
-Along with her position of Lady of the Bedchamber, Abigail Masham was made Keeper of the Privy Purse and remained Queen Anne’s favorite until Anne’s death in 1714.
+Along with her position of Lady of the Bedchamber, Abigail Masham was made Keeper of the Privy Purse and remained Queen Anne’s favorite until Anne died in 1714.

 John Churchill, 1st Duke of Marlborough, painted after his stroke circa 1719-1720; Credit – Wikipedia